-We look forward to welcoming you at our Open Theater session " Best Practices for Banks - Enabling Innovation Through Payments Platform Transformation".
-In this session Thomas Feiler (Manager Product Management Global Payments at equensWorldline) will present best practice examples of banks adapting to the challenges of the payments market.
+On 23 October we presented an Open Theater session " Best Practices for Banks - Enabling Innovation Through Payments Platform Transformation".
+In this session Thomas Feiler presented best practice examples of banks adapting to the challenges of the payments market.

 More and more countries around the globe have implemented or are looking to implement real-time payment solutions.
 Also, regional cross-border schemes like the European Payment Council's new rulebook for instant payments (SCT Inst) are expected to gain traction and define the future of payments.